Julie-03/weather-app/README.md

 The Weather App is a lightweight application that retrieves real-time weather data using the OpenWeatherMap API.
 To run it locally, simply clone the repository, install the necessary dependencies with npm install, and add your API key to a .env file using REACT_APP_OPENWEATHER_API_KEY=your_key.
-Once set up, start the app with npm start.
+Once set up, start the app with npm start

 For deployment on platforms like Heroku or AWS, connect your repository and configure the required environment variables accordingly.